redstone-finance/redstone-oracles-monorepo/TURBO.md

 - Use `yarn global:turbo` to access turbo binary from any subdirectory
 - Enjoyers of IDE superpowers can simply click an alias script in `package.json`: `"build:turbo"` (invokes `yarn global:turbo build` under the hood)
 - Environment variables are **NOT** passed through by default (see [Strict Env Mode](https://turborepo.com/docs/crafting-your-repository/using-environment-variables#environment-modes))
 - Some tasks may **NOT** be intended for caching (like a test that does a network call or does a blockchain lookup).
-In this case consider disabling the cache for this task in the local `turbo.json` for this package
+In this case consider disabling the cache for this task in the local `turbo.jsonc` for this package
 - Turborepo has a concept of *Remote Cache* (sharing the cache between machines, e.g in CI).
 The recommended approach is to use proprietary one, but the protocol is open and there are multiple open-source implementations.
 See [CI](#ci) section for more info
 - Turborepo collects telemetry by default (mostly stats without any sensitive data).
 The easiest way to opt out is `export TURBO_TELEMETRY_DISABLED=1` in your shell profile.
 See [docs on telemetry](https://turborepo.com/docs/telemetry) for more info.